alexjstubbs/8bit.cloud-client/updater/Dependencies.md

 #Dependencies

-Dependencies are enquired to download ad install the updates.
+Dependencies are required to download ad install the updates.

 1. Git (optional)[Currently not installed]
 2. Unzip[Included]